alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 ## Use safe calls

-To safely access a property that might contain a null value, use the safe call operator `?.`.
-The safe call operator returns `null` if the property is `null`.
+To safely access properties of an object that might contain a null value, use the safe call operator `?.`.
+The safe call operator returns `null` if the object's property is `null`.
 This is useful if you want to avoid the presence of null values triggering errors in your code.

 In the below example, the `lengthString()` function uses a safe call to return either the length of the string or `null`: